What countries can I purchase an UBCO 2×2 in?

-What is the top speed of the bike?
+What is the top speed of the 2×2?

-The top speed of the 2×2 is 45km per hour (30 mph) – of course, this varies depending on your terrain and load.
-Gravity kicks in and makes downhill fun, as the motors are freewheeling and don’t assist braking.
-Fun aside, do be careful, and always drive to the conditions, folks.
+The top speed of the dual-use 2×2 is 50kph in New Zealand – of course, this varies depending on your terrain and load.
+Gravity kicks in and makes downhill fun, but fun aside, do be careful and always drive to the conditions folks.

 Is the 2×2 road legal?